Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 ## Credits

 - The code used for the form was customized from the Love Running (Code Institute) website.
-- All Images used on this website were sourced from Pexels @ https://www.pexels.com/.
+- All Images used on this website were sourced from Pexels at https://www.pexels.com/.